viplix3/lidar-gound-plane-filtering/README.md

 ## Issues & Limitations

-**Processing Time**: The proposed pipeline is computationally expensive.The processing time for Statistical Outlier Removal and Radius Outlier Removal algorithms is significant (~0.5 and ~0.8 seconds per time stamp respectively).
-The would hinder real-time applications of the ground plane removal pipeline.
+**Processing Time**: The proposed pipeline is computationally expensive.The processing time for Statistical Outlier Removal and Radius Outlier Removal algorithms is significant (~0.5 and ~0.8 seconds per time step respectively).
+This would hinder real-time applications of the ground plane removal pipeline.
 A possible solution is implementing voxel grid downsampling to reduce the point cloud size and processing time without a significant loss of accuracy.
 However, this has not been implemented in the project so far.

 **Dataset Dependency**: The pipeline's performance seems to be sensitive to the specific dataset used.
-While the pipeline performed well on the initial dataset, the results were less satisfactory when tested on the KITTI dataset.
+While the pipeline performed reasonably well on the initial dataset, the results were less satisfactory when tested on the KITTI dataset.
 This highlights the need for further exploration and fine-tuning to ensure robustness across various datasets and point cloud characteristics.

 **Empirical Parameter Selection**: A lot of parameters, such as the choice of using a predicted ground plane model for the next three time steps, were selected empirically.
 This may not be the optimal solution for all scenarios or datasets, which could lead to suboptimal results.
 A more systematic approach to parameter tuning and selection may be necessary for broader applicability.